If you dislike marketing or simply find it a frustrating waste of time and money, this is written especially for you.

 - Marketing is responsible for the sales spam that floods social media.

-- Marketing is also responsible for pushy connection requests from salespeople on Linkedin.
+- Marketing is also responsible for pushy connection requests on LinkedIn.

 - Marketing is the cause of all those repetitive commercials that ruin every piece of media we consume.